 Treating stage IV pressure ulcers

-Figure 10 MRI scan of a heel bone with a stage IV pressure ulcer.
+Figure 11 MRI scan of a heel bone with a stage IV pressure ulcer.
 The whitish area indicates the extent of the infection in the heel bone ( calcaneus)

 What about unstageable ulcers?

-If the ulcer is covered in black eschar or other thick necrosis it is impossible to estimate its depth and you will not be able to stage it.
+If the ulcer is covered in black eschar or other thick necrosis, it is impossible to estimate its depth, and you will not be able to stage it.
 These are called unstageable ulcers.
-Unless the patient is in palliative care you need to debride it to see the true depth of the ulcer and to prevent infection.
-These usually require some skill in debridement and if you do not have the training or resources you should refer the patient to a higher level of care when possible.
-There is some debate on whether you should remove a black, dry eschar from for example a heel.
-Most woundcare practitioners will recommend debriding it - leaving it on will carry a higher risk of osteomyelitis developing in the depths because we simply don\t know how deep the extent of the tissue damage is.
+Unless the patient is in palliative care, you need to debride it to see the ulcer's true depth and prevent infection.
+These usually require some skill in debridement, and if you do not have the training or resources, you should refer the patient to a higher level of care when possible.
+There is some debate on whether you should remove a black, dry eschar from, for example, a heel.
+Most wound care practitioners will recommend debriding it - leaving it on will carry a higher risk of osteomyelitis developing in the depths because we don\t know how deep the extent of the tissue damage is.
 This is also what we practice at our workplace and what we teach at conventions.
-The exception to this is a bedridden patient in a palliative setting where we not necessarily should debride and debridement could even be contraindicated.
+The exception to this is a bedridden patient in a palliative setting where we do not necessarily debride, and debridement could even be contraindicated.
 However, we know that some experienced wound care experts prefer to keep dry eschar in place, arguing that it is an excellent biologic dressing.
 We respect that approach and know it can lead to good results.

 Never, never underestimate an unstageable ulcer.
-It is unstageable so for all you know it could be a stage 4 ulcer even though it looks dry and harmless on the surface.
+It is unstageable, so for all you know, it could be a stage 4 ulcer even though it looks dry and harmless on the surface.

 Advanced surgical treatment of pressure ulcers

-Which technique the surgeon employs depends mostly on where the ulcer is located.
-If skin, subcutaneous fat and fascie are used as a flap then this is called a fasciocutaneous flap and it is crucial that perforating arteries which cross the fascia layeraand supply blood to the skin are transferred along with the flap.
+Which technique the surgeon employs depends mainly on where the ulcer is located.
+If skin, subcutaneous fat, and fascia are used as a flap, this is called a fasciocutaneous flap, and perforating arteries that cross the fascia layer and supply blood to the skin must be transferred along with the flap.
 An ultrasound probe can help find these arteries before surgery starts.
 These flaps are also called perforator flaps.
-When muscle is moved in addition to the above techniques this is called a myocutaneous flap.
-The latter have a better success rate because muscle is usually well circulated tissue.
+When a muscle is moved in addition to the above techniques, this is called a myocutaneous flap.
+The latter has a better success rate because muscle is usually well-circulated tissue.

-Figure 18 Pressure ulcer over the sacrum closed by a so called "O-H" fasciocutaneous flap technique
+Figure 19 Pressure ulcer over the sacrum closed by a so called "O-H" fasciocutaneous flap technique

 © Fabiano Calixto Fortes de Arruda